The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 The distribution of objects in our sample in the various color-magnitude spaces probed by these criteria are shown in Figure \ref{fig:cmass_selection}.
 It can be seen that the three most restrictive conditions for our samples are $i_\mathrm{cmod} < 19.9$, $d_\perp > 0.55$ and $i_\mathrm{cmod} < 19.86 + 1.6(d_\perp - 0.8)$.

+Another potential selection bias that should be noted is the fact that our selection method is designed to target relatively older post-starburst galaxies (older than $\sim$50 Myr, the lifetime of a B3 star, which is the least massive star that produces [OII] emission in the surrounding HII region), leading to incompleteness in the blue end of the sample (as discussed earlier in Section \ref{sec:ew_cut}).
+For the BOSS CMASS subsample, which is designed to target red, luminous galaxies through this color selection, this effect might add extra incompleteness to the blue, faint end of the sample.

-We use the prediction of brightness as a function of assumed redshift based on the observed SED to find the redshift range over which all criteria are satisfied, as demonstrated in Figure \ref{fig:vmaxcalc}.
-This range corresponds to the redshift that the object would still be selected into the spectroscopic sample and subsequently our post-starburst galaxy sample.
-The volume $V_\mathrm{max}$ is then calculated as a cosmological volume corresponding to this range in redshift, given the solid angle of 3275 deg$^2$ of the survey up to SDSS DR9.
-In cases that we calculate the luminosity function in a redshift bin, this volume $V_\mathrm{max}$ is further restricted to be only the volume that overlaps with that redshift bin.
+We use the prediction of brightness as a function of assumed redshift based on the observed SED (see Section \ref{sec:synthetic_spectrophotometry}) to find the redshift range over which all criteria are satisfied, as demonstrated in Figure \ref{fig:vmaxcalc}.
+This range corresponds to the redshifts that the object would still be selected into the spectroscopic sample and subsequently our post-starburst galaxy sample.
+We also take into account the effect of finite signal-to-noise ratio by using Monte-Carlo simulations as described in Section \ref{sec:sdss_lf}, by adding appropriate random noise based on the sky background and measuring the A/Total ratio and H$\delta$ and [OII] equivalent widths for each noise realization, resulting in the completeness fraction $\curlyc(z)$.
+The behavior of $\curlyc(z)$ as a function of assumed redshift, which is more complete at lower redshift and starts to degrade at higher redshift due to lower signal-to-noise ratio, is typical of the objects in the sample.
+The cosmological volume a galaxy can be observed $V_\mathrm{max}$ is calculated using Equation \ref{eqn:vmax_eqn}, with the solid angle corresponding to SDSS DR9 area of 3275 deg$^2$.
+For a redshift bin, the volume $V_\mathrm{max}$ is further restricted to be only the overlapping volume with that redshift bin.

 Even after the volume $V_\mathrm{max}$ is known, simply summing the inverse of this volume in bins of magnitudes is not sufficient to get an unbiased luminosity function.
 This is due to a consequence of the CMASS color selection that not all SEDs are selected at all luminosities.
 We now describe the process we adopt to correct for this effect.